The Framers’ Debates on Religion

 Slavery and Racial & Religious Diversity

-Signers of the Declaration: Over 73 of the signers of the Declaration of Independence owned slaves (41 of the 56 signers).
+Signers of the Declaration: Over 73 percent of the signers of the Declaration of Independence owned slaves (41 of the 56 signers).
 Slavery in colonial America and in the United States lasted 246 years, beginning in 1619 and ending in 1865 with the ratification of the 13th Amendment.
-Read The 1619 Project.

 Early American Muslims: There has never been an America without Muslims.
 The Smithsonian reports that “Today, the U.S. population is about 1% Muslim, but in the late 1700s that number was likely closer to 5%.”
-This was primarily due to slave trade.
-African Muslims were enslaved to Christian masters and forced to convert to Christianity.
+There were three reasons for there being five times more Muslims at the founding of the United States than there are today.
+First, academics and tradesmen were in a relationship with key colonial leaders.
+Second, diplomats from Islamic governments worked with colonial leaders.
+Third, the primary reason was due to the slave trade of African Muslims, who were enslaved to Christian masters and forced to convert to Christianity.

 Over 10 million indigenous people lived on the continent when Christopher Columbus reached the Americas in 1492.
 By 1900, there were less than 300,000 native people.

 There are three factors that contributed to the genocide of Native Americas.
 First, Europeans brought diseases that killed indigenous peoples.
 Second, colonization and western expansion of United States resulted in war, extermination, and removal, and forced assimilation of native people.
 Third, from 1790 to 1952, the United States legally defined native people as “aliens” and required all new citizens to be white.

 In 1790, Congress passed, and George Washington signed the first immigration law that defined a citizen as a “free white person.”
 After the Civil War, naturalization was extended to “persons of African descent,” but new citizens were required to be white.